dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 > `Tip:` Create a shortcut to enable or disable Turbo when you need to.
 You can even have Siri run it for you
 <img width="912" alt="image" src="https://user-images.githubusercontent.com/47384524/185751488-86d4aebf-17ce-4f56-82b0-a8ae1ce5c95c.png">
 <img width="914" alt="image" src="https://user-images.githubusercontent.com/47384524/185751534-9c84c692-ceba-4c0e-8ca4-de8f9e30b9be.png">

-### Enabling Low Frequency Mode
-Another step towards achieving good power management is setting the lowest frequency your CPU will output when idle.
-The processor in this machine can handle a low power state of 800MHz.
-I recommend [acidanthera](https://github.com/acidanthera)'s [CPUFriend](https://github.com/acidanthera/CPUFriend/releases) kext and [corpnewt](https://github.com/corpnewt)'s [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) data provider kext to achieve this.

-Download and install `CPUFriend.kext` to your USB installer EFI folder.
-Run `CPUFriendFriend.command` and follow the instructions on-screen.
-Enter `08` for Low Frequency Mode to set it to 800MHz.
-After you've finished configuring your power options, `CPUFriendDataProvider.kext` will be created in the `Results` folder.
-Install that kext to your USB installer EFI folder.
-Reboot your system using the USB installer and launch Intel Power Gadget to confirm `CoreMin` under the `Frequency` tab is around 800MHz (0.8GHz).

 ### Enabling Touchscreen
 `NEW` Touchscreen is activated by default with latest Monterey EFI!